matija40/algebra-react-example-app/README.md

-# Getting Started with Create React App
+# Algebra - React Example App

+This is an example React application created during Algebra's Frontend developer course to show students how React works.

+---

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts